 One of the most challenging decisions for an individual with back pain or a spinal disorder is determining where to start the process of care.
-The Spine Care Institute at Hospital for Special Surgery is helping to make these decisions easier.
+HSS Spine at Hospital for Special Surgery is helping to make these decisions easier.
 How?
 By bringing together within a single program nearly 50 physicians, spine surgeons, and health professionals with expertise in diagnosing and treating all levels of spine disease.

 The inherent intricacy of the spine – with its multiple levels of bones, joints, discs, cartilage, and nerves running from the base of the skull to the tip of the tailbone – requires a number of disciplines to interact simultaneously to address associated symptoms and disorders.

 “From the most current diagnostic procedures and non-operative management approaches to state-of-the-art surgical interventions, the Spine Care Institute calls on its multidisciplinary team of specialists to ensure that patients receive the right care at the right time,” says Frank P. Cammisa, Jr., MD, Chief of the Spine Service at HSS.